The GEL1 EPR Essay assignment celebrates GELs’ experiences on engineering projects. It is a writing assignment that:

 2. The Post-Mortem Essay

-Generating a Project Post-Mortem is a common industry practice involving reflection and assessment of what went well and what did not go well during a project.
-It’s a mechanism for capturing and conveying lessons-learned so that future projects run more effectively than past ones.
+Generating a Project Post-Mortem is a common industry practice involving reflection and assessment of what went well and what did not go well during a project while providing recommendations for the future.
+It’s a mechanism for capturing and conveying lessons-learned so that subsequent projects run more effectively than past ones.
 In GEL Year 1, the goal of this assignment is similar to that of a traditional Post-Mortem – if you pause and reflect, what can you take away from your involvement in an engineering project that will make you even more effective at leading your next project?

-Once GELs have identified and received approval for their project topics (i.e., the EPR Sign-Up), they’ll write and submit (via the GEL Student Website) a project Post-Mortem essay that includes the following:
+Once GELs have identified and received approval for their project topics (i.e., the EPR Sign-Up), they’ll write and submit a project Post-Mortem essay as part of EL class that includes the following:

 - Thoughtful reflection and discussion that addresses the topics outlined in the EPR Essay Post-Mortem Rubric